netdata/netdata/collectors/ebpf.plugin/README.md

 Ending a task requires two steps.
 The first is a call to the internal function `do_exit`, which notifies the operating system that the task is finishing its work.
 The second step is to release the kernel information with the internal function `release_task`.
 The difference between the two dimensions can help you discover [zombie processes](https://en.wikipedia.org/wiki/Zombie_process).
-To get the metrics the collector uses:
+To get the metrics, the collector uses:

 - `sched/sched_process_exit`: Tracepoint called after a task exits.
-- `kprobe/release_task`: When a process exits, the kernel still needs to remove the process descriptor, so this function is called.
+- `kprobe/release_task`: This function is called when a process exits, as the kernel still needs to remove the process descriptor, so this function is called.

 #### Task error